adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Most devs don't do this and so you end up with developers copying other developers.
 A lot of (read all of) the popular Javascript libraries don't expose it's capabilities to the calling application. i.e. most libraries provide static APIs.
 Meaning there is no way for you to know if the underlying code will run successfully or not.

 And if you don't know, you can guarantee failure at some point or other.
-This is not just for old browsers, it's just as much for new browsers.
+This is not just for old browsers, it's even moreso for new and future browsers.
+It's one thing breaking old browsers, but breaking newly released browsers should just not be accepted so readily in this industry.

 Infact, if you wan't to use the most bleeding edge browser APIs, all you have to do is check first before enhancing.
 You could decide to *only* use the most cutting edge browsers and then degrading for all other browsers.